pyF4all/pyDAMPF/README.rst

-pyDAMPF: a Python package for modeling mechanical properties of hygroscopic materials under interaction with a nanoprobe
+pyDAMPF: a Python package for modeling mechanical and electrostatic properties of hygroscopic materials under interaction with a nanoprobe
 ======================================================

 pyDAMPF is a tool oriented to the Atomic Force Microscopy (AFM) community, which allows the simulation of the physical properties of materials under variable relative humidity (RH).